 - constipation or diarrhoea

 Most of the weight you lose on a fad diet is water and lean muscle, not fat.
-That's because when you eat too little, your body breaks down muscle to get enough kilojoules.
+That is because when you eat too little, your body breaks down muscle to get enough kilojoules.
 It is easier for your body to get kilojoules from muscle than from fat.

 How do I spot a fad diet?

-- promotes very fast weight loss (without supervision by a dietitian and/or a doctor)
+- promote very fast weight loss (without supervision by a dietitian and/or a doctor)

-- focuses on short-term changes to your eating or exercise
+- focus on short-term changes to your eating or exercise

 - include pills or preparations